kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

 ### Dynamically provision a block volume in Tanzu Kubernetes Grid Cluster<a id="dynamic_volume_provisioning_tanzu"></a>

-In `Tanzu Kubernetes Grid` cluster, the `StorageClass` gets automatically created and is made available to it by the underlying SV cluster.
-The name of this `StorageClass` is `gc-storage-profile` which looks like:
+In a Tanzu Kubernetes Grid cluster, the `StorageClass` gets automatically created and is made available to it by the underlying Project Pacific cluster.
+An example storage class looks like -

 ```yaml
 apiVersion: v1